 Animal Biosciences

 In addition to a core group of faculty members, the Department of Animal Biosciences works closely with professionals from the Ontario Ministry of Agriculture and Food (OMAF), Agriculture and Agri-Food Canada (AAFC), and other affiliated organizations.
-The graduate program encompasses MSc by course work, MSc by thesis, and PhD options in four main fields:
+The graduate program encompasses the MSc by thesis, the PhD, and the Master of Animal Biosciences (MABS).

 - Animal Breeding and Genetics (quantitative or molecular)